treeverse/lakeFS/docs/reference/cli.md

       --prefixes strings     show results that contains changes to at least one path in that list of prefixes.
 Use comma separator to pass all prefixes together
       --show-meta-range-id   also show meta range ID
-      --since string         show results since this date-time (RFC3339 format) --stop-at string       stop at this commit ID (included in results)
+      --since string         show results since this date-time (RFC3339 format) --stop-at string       a Ref to stop at (included in results)
 ```